Going-to future

 The going-to future is a grammatical construction used in English to refer to various types of future occurrences.
 It is made using appropriate forms of the expression to be going to.
 It is an alternative to other ways of referring to the future in English, such as the future construction formed with will (or shall) – in some contexts the different constructions are interchangeable, while in others they carry somewhat different implications.

-Constructions analogous to the English going-to future are found in some other languages, including French, Spanish and some varieties of Arabic.
+Constructions analogous to the English going-to future are found in some other languages, including French, Spanish, Swiss German, and some varieties of Arabic.

 Origin

 The going-to future originated in the late 15th century by the extension of the spatial sense of the verb go to a temporal sense (a common change, the same phenomenon can be seen in the preposition before).
 From a 1483 publication pertaining to Adam of Eynsham, a medieval English chronicler, an instance of this construction is present: Thys onhappy sowle..was goyng to (Note: "goyng" is an obsolete orthographic variation of "going") be broughte into helle for the synne and onleful lustys of her body.
 The original construction involved physical movement with an intention, such as "I am going [outside] to harvest the crop."
 The location later became unnecessary, and the expression was reinterpreted to represent a near future.